MichaelTrikergiotis/mtl/docs/documentation.md

 ## Installation

-The **mtl** is a header only library to use it just copy the the **mtl** folder containing all the headers to your project's folder.
+The **mtl** is a C++ 17 header-only library.
+To use it just copy the the **mtl** folder containing all the headers to your project's folder.
 That is it, you can now and use it.
 Just remember to enable C++ 17 if your compiler isn't in C++ 17 mode by default.

 After that if you want to use **mtl** to print something to the console followed by a newline :